 Passage des Panoramas (2nd arr)

-This passage is near Les Grands Boulevards and is the oldest.
+This passage is near Les Grands Boulevards on Boulevard Montmartre and is the oldest.
 It has numerous entrances and corridors.
 I actually got lost (easy for me to do) finding my way out.
 It was the first public area in Paris to be lit by gas in 1817.
 There is a hip wine/lounge bar, “Coinstot Vino” where I had drinks with a friend.
 The price was reasonable and the bar is known for its natural wines.

 Nearest Metro: Grands Boulevards